leon4rd/test/README.md

-## Sore throats are a pain in the neck!
+## How does a French skeleton say hello?
+Bone-jour.